ChristianLempa/cheat-sheets/apps/traefik/traefik-entrypoints.md

           scheme: https
 ```

-> :warning: It's important to note that to enable HTTPS (SSL/TLS) support, you'll need to configure TLS certificates for the appropriate entry point as well.
+> ⚠ It's important to note that to enable HTTPS (SSL/TLS) support, you'll need to configure TLS certificates for the appropriate entry point as well.

 ## Custom EntryPoints